-The Half-Day Intensive is open to all continuing faculty intending to apply to the 2019 competition, and to Postdoctoral Fellows eligible to apply via the University of Alberta (confirm with the RSO whether you are eligible).
+The One-Day Intensive is open to all continuing faculty intending to apply to the 2019 competition, and to Postdoctoral Fellows eligible to apply via the University of Alberta (confirm with the RSO whether you are eligible).
 Postdoctoral fellows being written into a proposal's research team may accompany the project's PI.

-Registration required: (must be logged in with your CCID to activate).
+Registration required: (Use this link.
+You must be logged in with your CCID to activate).